Very Special Relativity in Accelerated Frames: Non-relativistic Effects in Gravitational Spectroscopy of Ultracold Neutrons: Non-Relativistic Limit

-Contrary to what happened in the expansion up to 0PN, we are now able to observe the existence of non-trivial VSR corrections that involve the special direction $\vec {\tilde n}$.
-The latter could then be used to experimentally test the VSR hypotheses with neutrons.
+Contrary to what happened in the 0PN expansion, we now observe the existence of non-trivial VSR corrections, which involve the special direction $\vec {\tilde n}$.
+Those can then be used to experimentally test the VSR hypothesis.